darkreapyre/LNN/README.md

 The **Introduction** provides an overview of the *Architecture*, *Why* and *How* the *Serverless Neural Network* is implemented.

 ### `Codebook.ipynb` Notebook
-The **Codebook** provides an overview of the various *Python Libraries*, *Helper Functions* and the *Handler* functions that is integrated into each of the Lambda Functions.
-It also provides a mockup of a *2-Layer* implementation of the Neural Network using the code within the Notebook to get an understanding of the full training process will be executed.
+The **Codebook** provides an overview of the various *Python Libraries*, *Helper Functions* and the *Handler* functions that are integrated into each of the Lambda Functions.
+It also provides a mockup of a *2-Layer* implementation of the Neural Network, using the code within the Notebook to get an understanding of how the full training process will be executed.
->**Note:** After executing the various cells withing the *CodeBook*, the results from the *10 Epoch* mockup will trigger the production deployment pipeline.
+>**Note:** After executing the various cells withing the *CodeBook*, the results from the *2-Layer* mockup will trigger the production deployment pipeline.
 To view the unoptimized version of the Prediciton API at this stage, refer to the [Prediction API](#prediction-api) section.

 ## Training the Classifier
 To train the full classification model on the *SNN* framework, simply upload the `datasets.h5` file found in the `datasets` directory to the `training_iput` folder that has already been created by the deployment process.